-The folk theorem is not positive economics.
-Like mechanism design, the folk theorem delineates which payoffs are consistent with intertemporal incentives (equilibrium behavior).
-Little is known about what restrictions on behavior are "reasonable," "plausible," or have any predictive power.
+The folk theorem characterizes those payoffs consistent with intertemporal incentives (just as mechanism design characterizes those allocations consistent with informational incentives).
+As such, the folk theorem is not positive economics.
+Moreover, little is known about what restrictions on behavior are "reasonable," "plausible," or have any predictive power.
 Nonetheless, our understanding of the restrictions implied by intertemporal incentives till the mid 80's was based on explicitly constructed strategy profiles, such as Fudenberg and Maskin's (1986) folk theorem which used the "simple penal codes" of Abreu (1988).